ARMmbed/mbed-os/platform/source/minimal-printf/README.md

 }
 ```

-By default, 64 bit integers support is enabled.
+By default, 64 bit integers and floating point support is enabled.

 If your target does not require some options then you can override the default configuration in your application `mbed_app.json` and achieve further memory optimisation (see next section for size comparison numbers).